-If you have a child between the ages of 9-18 months of age (in any country) and you have any developmental concerns, I invite you to complete this free screening developed by my former professor and her colleagues at the First Words Project.
+If you have a child between the ages of 9-18 months of age (in any country) and you have any developmental concerns, I invite you to complete this free screening developed by my former professors at the First Words Project.

 If you are here for the WEBINAR, please scroll down

 I am primarily invested in continuing my work with very young children who have ASD and other social communication deficits.
 Before I was a speech-language pathologist, I was an ABA technician trained through the Lovaas Institute.
 While I no longer practice DTT (discrete trial training), the foundational knowledge was important because it enables me to easily communicate with ABA therapists and BCBAs.
 A team approach between clinicians and families is the best way to support any child.
 I also have extensive training on sensory processing disorders, motor planning (including apraxia), and am constantly learning more about AAC.
 I have formal SCERTS (social communication, emotional regulation, transactional support) training and Hanen More than Words training.
 I was educated by leading icons in the field of autism at Florida State University.
 Some of my strengths for working with families of children with autism include: